tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ## Create a new project

-When you were assigned by a new project or you came up an idea you will working on, you create and administrate a new project note.
+When you were assigned with a new project or you came up an idea you will working on, you create and administrate a new project note.
 The steps are the following:

 1. Copy the content of the project note template.
 1. Create a new note in the 0_pool notebook.